 Sometimes you just need something really smart to say to inspire and motivate yourself and those around you.
 And, if you are like me, those times don’t come around every moment of the day.

 Luckily there are people who have had flashes of brilliance throughout history when talking about the concept of education, teaching and learning and someone even smarter wrote it down.

-These quotes will make your students and staff mates think you are a deep and intellectual thinker and hopefully inspire them to get the best out of them too.
+These quotes will make your students and fellow staff think you are a deep and intellectual thinker and hopefully inspire and motivate them too.

 We have compiled 101 educational quotes based on Inspiration and Motivation, Teaching, Learning and Education.

 Use them wisely, and above all else if you know of any others or have any pearls of wisdom of your own please email them through to us.